Black Friday 2024 deals and sales: 5 hacks from the experts

 Reseach from Which? shows that nine in ten Black Friday deals were misleading in 2023, with prices being cheaper or the same price at other times of the year.

 Knowing how much a product has costed in the run-up to Black Friday is useful to know if you’re getting a genuine discount.
-Of course, this isn’t always easy a lot of time and patience would be required.
+Of course, this isn’t always easy and would require a lot of time and patience would be required.

 Luckily, websites like PriceSpy, PriceRunner and CamelCamelCamel are doing the work for consumers.
 Their services allow users to see how much certain products have cost at different points in the past to make quick comparisons.